Pan Sutong: Biography

 Pan Sutong was born in Shaoguan, Guangdong, China, in 1963.
 In 1976, he emigrated to the United States.
 He moved to Hong Kong in 1984 and began trading electronics brands, including Panasonic.
 In 1993, he founded Matsunichi Color Display Monitor Company Limited, a home appliance manufacturer.

 In June 2002, Pan acquired the Hong Kong–listed company Emperor Technology Venture Limited and renamed it Matsunichi Communication Holdings Limited.
 On 3 September 2008, the company was renamed Goldin Properties Holdings Limited.
 Later in 2008, he acquired Fortuna International Holdings Limited and renamed it Goldin Financial Holdings Limited.

 Goldin Properties Holdings Limited was privatized through a cash offer, with the compulsory acquisition of all shares completed on 17 August 2017.
-The company’s shares were subsequently withdrawn from the Hong Kong Stock Exchange on 18 August 2017.
+The company's shares were subsequently withdrawn from the Hong Kong Stock Exchange on 18 August 2017.

 Goldin Group includes Goldin Properties Holdings Limited, Goldin Financial Holdings Limited, Goldin Equities Limited, and Matsunichi Digital Holdings Limited.
 Goldin Financial Holdings Limited is listed on the Main Board of the Hong Kong Stock Exchange under the stock code 00530.

 In 2018, Pan was elected as a member of the 13th National Committee of the Chinese People's Political Consultative Conference.

-He received an honorary doctorate in business administration from Lingnan University on 22 November 2018.
+He received an honorary doctorate in business administration from Lingnan University in November 2018.

 In December 2021, FactWire reported that Pan was eligible to vote multiple times in the 2021 Hong Kong legislative election under different functional constituencies, giving him voting power substantially greater than that of an ordinary elector.

 Business career

 Pan Sutong is the controlling shareholder and chairman of Goldin Financial Holdings Limited.
 He also holds leadership roles at Goldin Properties Holdings Limited, including controlling shareholder and chairman of the board.

 According to Forbes, Pan was ranked 365th on the 2019 World Billionaires list with an estimated net worth of US$4.9 billion.

-He serves as chairman of the Hong Kong Polo Development and Promotion Federation (HKPDPF) and as vice president of the Federation of International Polo (FIP).
+He is chairman of the Hong Kong Polo Development and Promotion Federation (HKPDPF) and vice president of the Federation of International Polo (FIP).

 In 2015, Pan donated funds to Lingnan University to establish the Pan Sutong Shanghai–Hong Kong Economic Policy Research Centre, which conducts research on economic and financial development in Mainland China and Hong Kong.

 In 2017, Pan, Peter Lam Kin-Ngok, Cheng Cheung-ling, and Chanchai Ruayrungruang jointly founded the Belt and Road General Chamber of Commerce.

-In 2017, Pan co-founded the Belt and Road General Chamber of Commerce alongside Peter Lam Kin-Ngok, Cheng Cheung-ling, and Chanchai Ruayrungruang.

 Moreover, he also owned a professional football club, Guangzhou Matsunichi F.C., between 1995 and 2000.

-Pan also owned the professional football club Guangzhou Matsunichi F.C. between 1995 and 2000.